e-south/deg2tfbs/README.md

 1. Clone the [**dnadesign-data**](https://github.com/e-south/dnadesign-data) repository to access a curated set of comparative omics datasets.
 Placing it as a sibling directory to **deg2tfbs** enables **degfetcher** to generate custom DEG tables from these sources.

-2. Update `configs/mycustomparams.yaml` with desired pointers to omics datasets, thresholds, and I/O paths.
+2. Update ```configs/mycustomparams.yaml``` with the desired I/O paths and batch IDs to chain the three pipeline stages.
+You can modify the pointers in the pipeline dictionary to process any subset of omics datasets, enabling more refined TFBS curation.
    ```yaml
    # deg2tfbs/configs/example.yaml